 There will be exercises throughout the workshop.

-Students are expected to have a good knowledge of C++, but no prior knowledge of concurrency or multithreading is assumed.
+Students are expected to have a good knowledge of C++, and familiarity with the C++11 standard thread library.

 Students will require a laptop with one of the following compilers to handle the example code: